 It’d be handy if there was a convenient back story of bohemian parents with fashionable friends and flamboyant tastes that I can cite as early influences.
 Perhaps an historic family pile or lineage of intrigue.
 Sadly not.
 Neither did I spend my early years at flea markets, on exotic holidays, or watching my parents redecorate while I idly thumbed through interiors magazines.
 Certainly my mother can draw beautifully and my father was an engineer, so the creative/construction gene was no-doubt inherited, but my parents were too busy surviving to be interested in décor.

-My first memory of home then is standing behind one of those metal gates designed to keep children from falling down the stairs.
-I was watching all of the family’s possessions being loaded onto a removals van.
+My first memory of home is standing behind one of those metal gates designed to keep children from falling down the stairs.
+I was watching all of our possessions being loaded onto a removals van.
 I don’t recall being particularly upset about it, only that the room we were standing in was orange.
 A loud, strident Jaffa bright orange as requested by my younger sister, aged about two.
 It was absolutely hideous.
 Curiously, I can’t remember my own room, only that moment, orange behind, and the future suddenly uncertain in front as everything that meant ‘home’ was suddenly going someplace else.

-Thus, aged about eight, I made my first magazine, a sticky affair being largely comprised of glue and glitter, nevertheless a portable record of my favourite things.
+Thus, aged about eight, I made my first magazine!
+A sticky affair being largely comprised of glue and glitter, but nevertheless a portable record of my favourite things.
 My second, created when I was sixteen, was rather more accomplished.
-Formed from several sheets of green graph paper onto which a series of hand-written ‘articles’ had been stuck, it had a masthead — ‘Cosmos’ in suitably swoopy script — an Editor’s letter, a ‘fun facts feature’ about cats, how to decorate a hat with pompoms (see below), an ‘Exclusive’ behind the scenes at Top of the Pops(?!), plus a recipe page and puzzles.
+Formed from several sheets of green graph paper onto which a series of hand-written ‘articles’ had been stuck.
+It had a masthead — ‘Cosmos’ in suitably swoopy script — an Editor’s letter, a ‘fun facts feature’ about cats, how to decorate a hat with pompoms (see below), an ‘Exclusive’ behind the scenes at Top of the Pops(?!), plus a recipe page and puzzles.

 The university years